 MRA can find problems with the blood vessels that may be causing reduced blood flow.
 With MRA, both the blood flow and the condition of the blood vessel walls can be seen.
 The test is often used to check the blood vessels leading to the brain, kidneys, and legs.
 Information from an MRA can be saved and stored on a computer for more study.
 Photographs of selected views can also be made.

 During MRA, the area of the body being studied is put inside an MRI machine.
 A dye (contrast material) is often used during MRA to make blood vessels show up more clearly.

-Medical Review:Rakesh K. Pai, MD - Cardiology, Electrophysiology & Adam Husney, MD - Family Medicine & George J. Philippides, MD, FACC - Cardiology
+Medical Review:Rakesh K. Pai MD, FACC - Cardiology, Electrophysiology & Adam Husney MD - Family Medicine & George Philippides MD - Cardiology

 To learn more about Healthwise, visit Healthwise.org.

 © 1995-2020 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.